 Throughout my web development career, I have worked on different projects some are big, some are small.
 Sometimes I have to work on web servers (production servers) that come with SSL enabled to use the HTTPS protocols and whereas my local development machines use HTTP, and this makes my development system different from the production one.
 But as a developer, I am sure that every developer always like to have an exact environment like the production system.
-So here is the step-by-step tutorial on how I installed self-created SSL certificate on my local WAMP server to use HTTPS communication.
+By default, we can’t use HTTPS for our WAMP connections.
+So here is the step-by-step tutorial on how I installed a self-signed SSL certificate on my local WAMP server to use HTTPS communication.

 Step 1: Download and Install WAMP(Windows machine)

 Download & install WAMP (Assuming that WAMP is installed, in my case, it’s on G:/ drive, I did it because I prefer to separate my projects from other files )

 Download OpenSSL – Shining Light Productions choose the appropriate version according to your Operating system.
 I used “Win64OpenSSL-1_1_0g.exe“.
 While installing I have selected the default (C:\OpenSSL-Win64) installation folder.

 Step 3: Create SSL Key and Certificate

 Now we will generate a private key which is 2048bits encryption. “private.key” will be our key file.
 So to do that we need open the command-prompt and “Run as Administrator”.
 Go to the installed OpenSSL bin folder.

 Once we are in the “bin” directory (Where the OpenSSL installed) type the following command.
 You will prompt to enter a pass-phrase (password) and also ask to verify the phrase, just enter any password(e.g. “localhost”) you like.

 openssl genrsa -aes256 -out private.key 2048